The End of the Road for Pets with Cancer

 Berry’s final months were spent eating burgers, pizza (her favorite), and going for short walks in beautiful parks.

 The fight against cancer is difficult.
-You’ll notice days when your fur baby is happy and lively, and days when they barely eat or simply want to sleep.
+You’ll notice days when your fur baby is happy and lively, and days when they barely eat or just want to sleep.
 The ups and downs make it challenging to decide whether you should hold on or let them go.

-By the time I faced Blueberry’s emergency visit to the vet, I was adamant that I would do what was best for her quality of life, not because I wished to keep her around just a little bit longer.
-Berry suffered a liver rupture, and her abdomen was full of blood.
+Berry suffered from a hemangiosarcoma liver rupture, and her abdomen was full of blood.
 The vet gave me the option of surgery and explained how unlikely it would be that Berry would survive.
-If she did make it through surgery, she’d have a month left, and it would be spent in recovery.
-I couldn’t imagine such a lively dog with such a big personality, miserable and in pain, so that I could possibly have an extra month with her.
+If she did make it through surgery, she’d have a month left, spent in recovery.
+I couldn’t imagine such a lively dog with such a big personality being miserable and in pain, so that I might have an extra month with her.
 It was such a difficult decision, one of the worst days of my life, but I chose euthanasia.

 One thing you should always remember, and I know how hard it is, is to always prioritize their quality and not their quantity of life.